TZstatsADS/Fall2018-Project2-sec1proj2_grp4/README.md

 + **Contribution Statement**:
-All team members are actively involved in all stages of this project and help design the app.
-All team members combined and modified codes together.
+All team members contributed to the GitHub repository and prepared for the presentation.
+All team members were actively involved in all stages of this project and helped design the app.
+All team members approve of the work presented in our GitHub repository including this contribution statement.
   + Zehan Wang: Designed the ui and server part of "Hospital recommendation" as well as the hospital map
   + Xiaojie Wei: Designed the ui and server part of "Key Statistics"
   + Ghada Jerfel: Designed the ui and server part of "Key Statistics"